 - Based on X-ray and MRI findings, the patient was diagnosed with osteoarthritis, avascular necrosis of the talus, and synovitis.
 Serologic tests were suggestive of scleroderma (rheumatic disease).

 - The patient received four stem cell/Prolotherapy treatments over a period of eight months.

-- At third treatment, she reported improved range of motion, less frequent pain, and ability to take two-mile walks on hilly, uneven ground, although steep climbs still induced pain.
+- At the third treatment, she reported an improved range of motion, less frequent pain, and ability to take two-mile walks on hilly, uneven ground, although steep climbs still induced pain.

-- These gains were maintained throughout the treatment period.(6)
+- These gains were maintained throughout the treatment period.(7)

 Other research that supports the use of PRP and stem cells in ankle osteoarthritis patients includes:

-Research from doctors in Iran found that stem cell injections into the ankle in patients with ankle osteoarthritis were safe, effective, and clinically beneficial long-term.(7)
+Research from doctors in Iran found that stem cell injections into the ankle in patients with ankle osteoarthritis were safe, effective, and clinically beneficial long-term.(8)